-It was when Emerson began to think about artistic creation, and literature in particular, in the mid-1830s that he re-evaluated the role of the English language, of metaphor and of the place of sensation in writing.
-He first outlines the possibilities of metaphor - in ways that will become the backbone of the 1836 Nature's theory of language - in his "Introductory" lecture to an upcoming series on English Literature in November of 1835.
+Or, at least, that is what Emerson fears.
+It is, though, quite typical with Emerson that many of his best ideas begin as fears and, through a slow progress, metamorphose into the enabling vector of the very thing that they had earlier threatened to arrest.
+It was when Emerson began to think about artistic creation, and literature in particular, in the mid-1830s that he re-evaluated the role of the English language, of metaphor and of the place of sensation in creative writing.
+He first outlines the possibilities of metaphor - in ways that will become the backbone of the 1836 Nature's theory of language - in his 'Introductory' lecture to an upcoming series on English Literature in November of 1835.
 Here, ten years after his initial doubts, the objects that sensation finds are no longer framed as limits to knowledge.
-In a radical change of perspective that leaves things just as they were but transforms how they are understood, metaphors have become the very means of knowledge's creative expression by "man".
-As he writes: "objects without him are more than commodities.
-Whilst they minister to the senses sensual gratification, they minister to the mind as vehicles and symbols of thought.
+In a radical change of perspective that leaves things just as they were but transforms how they are understood, metaphors have become the very means of knowledge's creative expression by 'man'.
+As he writes: 'objects without him are more than commodities.
+Whilst they minister to the senses sensual gratification, they minister to the mind a vehicles and symbols of thought.
 All language is the naming of invisible and spiritual things from visible things.
-The use of the outer creation is to give us language for the beings and changes of inward creation" (Early Lectures 1 220).
-Sensations, then, give us objects; but more than that they give us our only access to inner life as "inward creation", not limitation.
-They have become the "vehicles and symbols of thought".
+The use of the outer creation is to give us language for the beings and changes of inward creation.'
+(EL1 220) Sensations, then, give us objects; but more than that they give us our only access to inner life as 'inward creation' not limitation.
+They have become the 'vehicles and symbols of thought.'